mimiro-io/.github/README.md

 ### Custom Path/File name for IRSA's IAM Policy Json

-By default,IAM Policy Json file is reffered from ci/policies.json.
+By default,IAM Policy Json file is referred from ci/policies.json.
 It possible to provide custom path/file name by using the `iam_policies_json_file`.
 Pls provide the absoulte path of this file from the root of your git repository.

 Example usage: